adigioacchino/dinucleotide_forces/README.md

 This repository contains the code to compute dinucleotide forces (for a definition give a look a [this paper](https://www.pnas.org/content/111/13/5054.short)), as well as a simple example of its use.
+For any question or comment concerning the code please contact Andrea Di Gioacchino,
+<andrea.dgioacchino@gmail.com>.

 All of the code is written in Python3.